Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

 /// packagedFoodCode (typealias String) is the string representation of the PackagedFoodCode id public typealias PackagedFoodCode = String

+public struct PassioAdvisorFoodInfo : Codable {

+    public let recogniseName: String

+    public let portionSize: String

+    public let weightGrams: Double

+    public let foodDataInfo: PassioNutritionAISDK.PassioFoodDataInfo

+    /// Encodes this value into the given encoder.
+    ///
+    /// If the value fails to encode anything, `encoder` will encode an empty
+    /// keyed container in its place.
+    ///
+    /// This function throws an error if any values are invalid for the given
+    /// encoder's format.
+    ///
+    /// - Parameter encoder: The encoder to write data to. public func encode(to encoder: any Encoder) throws

+    /// Creates a new instance by decoding from the given decoder.
+    ///
+    /// This initializer throws an error if reading from the decoder fails, or
+    /// if the data read is corrupted or otherwise invalid.
+    ///
+    /// - Parameter decoder: The decoder to read data from. public init(from decoder: any Decoder) throws
+}

+public struct PassioAdvisorResponse : Codable {

+    public var messageId: String?

+    public var markupContent: String?

+    public var rawContent: String?

+    public var tools: [String]?

+    public var extractedIngridients: [PassioNutritionAISDK.PassioAdvisorFoodInfo]?

+    /// Encodes this value into the given encoder.
+    ///
+    /// If the value fails to encode anything, `encoder` will encode an empty
+    /// keyed container in its place.
+    ///
+    /// This function throws an error if any values are invalid for the given
+    /// encoder's format.
+    ///
+    /// - Parameter encoder: The encoder to write data to. public func encode(to encoder: any Encoder) throws

+    /// Creates a new instance by decoding from the given decoder.
+    ///
+    /// This initializer throws an error if reading from the decoder fails, or
+    /// if the data read is corrupted or otherwise invalid.
+    ///
+    /// - Parameter decoder: The decoder to read data from. public init(from decoder: any Decoder) throws
+}

 /// PassioAlternative is an alternative to a food from the Database public struct PassioAlternative : Codable, Equatable, Hashable {